Haza290/Escape_The_Trolls/README.md

 ![Screen shot of the game](https://github.com/Haza290/Escape_The_Trolls/blob/master/Escape%20The%20Trolls%20Screenshot.PNG)

-## What I used
+## Key Featchers

-### Maze generation
+### Maze Generation
 Each game generates a new maze using a depth first search aproche to maze generation, this leads to a complet maze with no loops or sectioned off parts of the maze.

-### Path finding
+### Path Finding
 A* path finding was implmented in the Enemy abstract class so all enimes could make use of A* path finding.

 ### Inheritance of Enemy
 All eneimes inherited from the abstract class Enemy so they could make use of comonly used fuctionality like path finding and dieing.
+It also makes developing new enime types quicker and easyer as well as makes keeping track of enimes easyer.

+### Multiple Enemy Types
+Thanks to the abstract class Enemy, haveing multiple eneimy types is realativly easy.

+### Trolls
+Trolls wander randomly untill they see the player, they then change colour to red and head on the shortest path to the player.
+If they lose sight of the player they head to there last know location of the player and turn yellow.

+### Spiders
+Spiders wander randomly making webs on un-webed tiles.
+If the player walked of a web that is conected to a spider then the spider head on the shortest path that is webed to the player and changes colour to red.
+If the player leaves the web then the spider goes back to wandering and changes colour back to cyan.
+Multiple spiders can join webs.

+### Ghosts
+Ghost always move randomly but they can move into and through walls.

-### Break between display and game logic
+### Break Between Display and Game Logic
 The game can run completly independatly of the display meaning that it is realatily simple to create a completly different style of display.

 ---